Offshore software development and R&D for non-standard and science intensive tasks.

 Altogether, the processing of medical images and biomedical signals using computer vision techniques and deep machine learning can be applied to:

-In the following sections we will give examples of actual works on different directions of computer analysis of medical images and biomedical signals.
+In the following sections we will give examples of state-of-the-art on different directions of computer analysis of medical images and biomedical signals.

 Interpretation of ultrasound videos of the fetal heart is crucial for the antenatal diagnosis of congenital heart disease (CHD).
 Automated image analysis techniques could make an important contribution towards improving CHD detection rates.
 The work being cited presents a framework for tracking the key variables that describe the content of each frame of freehand 2D ultrasound scanning videos of the healthy fetal heart.
 This represents an important first step towards developing tools that can assist with CHD detection in abnormal cases.
 The system is trained to predict the visibility, location and orientation of the fetal heart in the image, and the viewing plane label from each frame.

 Results of the algorithm on two example sequences (in each sequence the top row shows the prediction, and the bottom row shows the ground truth).
 Times shown are frame numbers.
 Additionally, the position of the arrow head represents the position in the cardiac cycle (pointing outwards represents systole and pointing inwards represents diastole).

 Source: “Automated annotation and quantitative description of ultrasound videos of the fetal heart”, 2016, Christopher P.Bridge et al.